Albert Nerken School of Engineering

 Degree programs are designed to prepare students to enter the workplace immediately after graduation or to pursue graduate study.
 An extraordinary number of Cooper Union engineering graduates go on to earn Ph.D. degrees at the nation’s most prestigious graduate schools.
 Others go on to study in fields such as medicine, law or business.
 Many graduates rise to leadership positions in industry, education and government.

-The early curricula in engineering are based on intensive study in the sciences, mathematics, computer science and engineering sciences, which serve as preparation for deeper immersion within the engineering fields.
+The early curricula are based on intensive study in the sciences, mathematics, computer science and engineering sciences, which serve as preparation for deeper immersion within the engineering fields.
 Building on this strong base of mathematics and sciences, and emphasizing the integration of knowledge, these curricula promote an understanding of nature, the limitations of our present knowledge and the potential for advancing that knowledge.

 Defining characteristics of the School of Engineering’s programs are the emphasis on project-based learning and opportunities for undergraduate research.
 Students and their peers regularly join the faculty in solving real-life problems that exist in contemporary society.
 Multi-disciplinary teams, frequently cooperate with outside professionals, who act as mentors.
-Superior analytical abilities and thorough grounding in engineering fundamentals and design enable students to collaborate on these projects.
+Superior analytical abilities and thorough grounding in disciplinary fundamentals and design enable students to collaborate on these projects.
 Results may be published, presented at conferences or even patented.

-A strong background in engineering design threads throughout the curriculum, starting with the first year.
+A strong background in design threads throughout the curriculum, starting with the first year.
 These design experiences take into consideration factors such as environmental issues, sustainability, economics, teamwork, societal impact, safety and political climate—showing students that a “design” is much more than a purely technological solution.

 Some design problems are offered in collaboration with foreign universities to increase awareness of the global nature of the engineering profession (e.g., The Cooper Union’s study abroad and international exchange programs).
 Others may involve collaboration with industry, hospitals and/or other US universities.